blues/app-accelerators/08-power-quality-monitor/drwattson-build.md

 ## Build Outline

-The [Dr. Wattson Energy Montiring Board] is the key component used for energy monitoring in this solution.
+The [Dr. Wattson Energy Monitoring Board] is the key component used for energy monitoring in this solution.
 Some setup is required before it can be put to use:

 * [I2C Configuration](#i2c-configuration): The I2C address of the monitor must be configured by melting the solder on two solder jumpers.
 It's easier to do this before wiring up the board.

-* [Wiring](#wiring): the energy monitoring board is placed electrically inline between an AC inlet plug (line) and an outlet socket (load).
+* [Wiring](#wiring): The energy monitoring board is placed electrically inline between an AC inlet plug (line) and an outlet socket (load).
 Optionally, a low-power outlet may also be added for USB power to the Notecarrier.

 ## Tools and Hardware